Former "Today" show anchor Matt Lauer issued a statement amid accusations of misconduct

 Spacey then pivoted from the serious allegations against him to confirming a longstanding rumor about his sexual orientation.
 “I have had relationships with both men and women,” he wrote.
 “I have loved and had romantic encounters with men throughout my life, and I choose now to live as a gay man.”

-Though both Spacey and C.K.'s statements acknowledged at least potential wrongdoing, they did so very differently.
+Though all three statements acknowledged at least potential wrongdoing, they did so very differently.

 Spacey said he has “a lot of respect and admiration” for his accuser.
 He claimed to not remember the encounter, arguing that he was drunk and that it was a long time ago.
 Spacey did, however, employ the word “apology.”